N. Leo Daughtry

 N. Leo Daughtry, of Smithfield, NC, was appointed by the North Carolina General Assembly in 2017 to serve on the Board of Governors of the University of North Carolina System.
 His term will end in 2021.

-Daughtry is the vice chair of the Committee on Healthcare and serves on the Public Affairs Committee, Personnel and Tenure Committee, and the Military and Veterans Affairs Committee.
+Daughtry is the secretary on the Educational Planning, Policies, and Programs Committee and is the chair on the Military and Veterans Affairs Committee.

 Daughtry founded his firm as a sole practitioner in 1969, which thrived and grew into Daughtry, Woodard, Lawrence & Starling.
 Working with nine attorneys and more than 20 staff members, Daughtry continues to manage complex litigation matters in both criminal and civil cases.
 In the earlier part of his career, he served as a judge advocate general for the US Air Force.